jrehor/kcc/README.md

 `n
 ```

-There is a lot more to be said about the type system, but the very last expression we just seen urges us to proceed to the next section, which is all about giving a rational explantation how `@@10` actually works.
+There is a lot more to be said about the type system, but this last expression above urges us to proceed to the next section, which is all about giving a rational explantation how `@@10` actually works.

 ### right to left and back again